notohh/snowflake/home/README.md

 # :house_with_garden: home

-the home of my dotfiles, configured and managed by home-manager.
+the home of my dotfiles. configured in, and managed by home-manager.

 name            | description
 --------------- | -----------